-Agriculture is one of the primary industries of the municipality with more than 5000 hectares being actively farmed.
-There are 52.5 sq. km. of bona fide farmland in the municipality on 490 parcels.
+Agriculture is one of the primary industries of the Municipality with more than 5,000 hectares being actively farmed.
+There are 52.5 sq. km. of bona fide farmland in the Municipality, located on 490 parcels.
 The expanse of farmland is what gives the community its sense of rural identity.
 The bulk of the non-developed areas that are not used for farming is forested.